atomisthq/docs/docs/automations/command-examples.md

 ### Change the content of a file in all repositories

 Why stop at just one repository?
 This is automation!
-We can change them all!
+You can change them all!

-Let's update the Copyright year in all the READMEs in all our repositories.
-[Full command handler is here.](https://github.com/atomist/automation-client-samples-ts/tree/master/src/commands/editor/UpdateCopyright.ts)
+Let's update the copyright year in all the READMEs in all your repositories.
+[Full command is here.](https://github.com/atomist/automation-client-samples-ts/tree/master/src/commands/editor/UpdateCopyright.ts)

-For that, we'll need a function to edit the project.
-This one gets the project, the HandlerContext and some extra parameters.
+For that, you need a function to edit the project.
+This one gets the project, the HandlerContext and some additional parameters.
 It returns an EditResult.

 ```typescript